paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-097-womens-business-enterprise-development.md

   (C) the Council’s recommendations for such legislation and administrative actions as the Council considers appropriate to promote the development of small business concerns owned and controlled by women.

-**(e) Form of transmittal** The information included in each report under subsection (d) of this section that is described in subparagraphs (A) through (C) of subsection (d)(6) of this section, shall be reported verbatim, together with any separate additional, concurring, or dissenting views of the Administrator.
+**(e) Form of transmittal** The information included in each report under subsection (d) that is described in subparagraphs (A) through (C) of subsection (d)(6), shall be reported verbatim, together with any separate additional, concurring, or dissenting views of the Administrator.

 ### Statutory Notes